-- During 2007, the Commission staff will initiate work to assess the priority of need for bicycle accommodation on each segment of the surface arterial system. - Preparation of GEO 29 reviews with respect to transportation projects.
-Provision of support to local units of government in the adoption of the long-range transportation plan.
-Monitoring and documentation of the progress of implementation of the plan. - During 2006, the Commission intends to continue implementing its ongoing process for public participation in the land use and transportation planning and plan implementation work efforts.
+- The Commission also developed in 2007 an overall set of transportation performance measures which will be monitored annually beginning in 2008, and will be compared to historic data if available. - During 2008, the Commission staff will complete work to assess the priority of need for bicycle accommodation on each segment of the surface arterial system. - Provision of support to local units of government in the adoption of the long-range transportation plan.
+Monitoring and documentation of the progress of implementation of the plan. - During 2008, the Commission intends to continue implementing its ongoing process for public participation in the land use and transportation planning and plan implementation work efforts.
 This will involve meetings, surveys, and assessment or information activities of many types of continued broadening citizen participation as the work of securing adoption and implementation of the regional land use and transportation system plans moves forward.
-Specific major work efforts will center around a regional planning conference tentatively focusing on the design year 2035 regional land use and transportation system plans, and/or (an)other conference(s); continuing to provide assistance regarding the town officials' training workshops and certificate program of education in planning and zoning issues, which program was piloted in Waukesha County; the conduct of additional town and village surveys to further assemble an emerging picture of public preference for integration into the planning process; the continued expansion of the land use education program for students, including the development of resource materials and associated teacher training; the augmentation of youth education units on land use and transportation planning; and the coordination of assistance to the Southeastern Area Land and Water Conservation Association and other groups relative to work with the Commission and the UW-Extension on land use. transportation, and related matters pertaining to environmental quality.
+Specific major work efforts will center around a regional planning conference tentatively focusing on the design year 2035 regional land use and transportation system plans, and/or (an)other conference(s); continuing to provide assistance regarding the town officials' training workshops and certificate program of education in planning and zoning issues, which program was piloted in Waukesha County; the conduct of additional town and village surveys to further assemble an emerging picture of public preference for integration into the planning process; the continued expansion of the land use education program for students, including the development of resource materials and associated teacher training; the augmentation of youth education units on land use and transportation planning; and the coordination of assistance to the Southeastern Area Land and Water Conservation Association and other groups relative to work with the Commission and the UW-Extension on land use, transportation, and related matters pertaining to environmental quality.
 The work effort will also include responses to the requests of local officials, students, and other interested citizens; the development and refinement of needed audiovisual materials; and the continued publication and distribution of the "Plan on It!" fact sheet series, as well as brochures, newsletter or magazine articles, white papers, and other public informational materials essential to ensuring that the general public is educated and involved in the planning and programming processes.

 In late 2005, the public involvement process for transportation planning and programming was reviewed and amended including the holding of several public meetings.
-In 2005 and 2006, the Commission has been meeting with several interests which have been critical of the Commission's transportation planning and public involvement process to identify potential changes to be considered in the Commission's public involvement process.
-It is anticipated that in early 2007 the Commission's public involvement process will be amended to incorporate the potential changes identified.
+In 2005 and 2006, the Commission met with several interests which have been critical of the Commission's transportation planning and public involvement process to identify potential changes to be considered in the Commission's public involvement process.
+In 2007 the Commission's public involvement process was amended to incorporate the potential changes identified, specifically the creation of an Environmental Justice Task Force.
+This Task Force met for the first time in 2007 and will continue to meet quarterly through 2008.